-Only interest payments from a controlled Danish company (more than 50 % of shares or votes) made to non-resident companies are subject to Danish withholding tax.
+Only interest payments from a controlled Danish company (e.g., ownership/disposal of more than 50 % of shares or votes) made to non-resident companies are subject to Danish withholding tax.
 The withholding tax rate is 22 %.

-The Danish withholding tax does not apply to interest payments on controlled debt to a foreign company or to a foreign associated company protected by either a tax treaty or the EU Interest/ Royalty Directive - and further exemptions with respect hereto are available.
+The Danish withholding tax does not apply to interest payments on controlled debt to a foreign company or to a foreign associated company if protected by either a tax treaty or the EU Interest/ Royalty Directive - and further exemptions with respect hereto are available.

-Denmark has General Anti-Avoidance Rules (GAAR) covering transactions under the EU tax directives and the Danish tax treaties respectively.
+Denmark has General Anti-Avoidance Rules (GAAR) also covering transactions under the EU tax directives and the Danish tax treaties respectively.
 Consequently, the above Danish domestic withholding tax rates may apply to outbound payments of dividends, royalties and interests in cases of avoidance pursuant to the GAAR.
-Further, Denmark has implemented the OECD Multilateral Convention of 24 November 2016 (Multilateral Instrument/MLI).
+Further, Denmark has implemented the ATAD and ATAD II antiavoidance tax rules.